thomasbergmann/sal-plugins/README.md

 sal-plugins
 ===========
 Plugins for Sal (The Munki Puppet).
+Plugin hddsize not yet working.

 ## Installation